Novros/reactiveworld-pages/_posts/2018-02-25-Stream-types.md

 On completed.
 ```

-There are many and many methods and also transformation functions and so on.
-About creation of Observables and functions is another post.
+There are many and many methods and also transformation functions, filter functions and so on.

 ### Subscribe and unsubscribe
-If we want to subscribe to observable we only need to implement Observer interface described in the previous post.
+If we want to subscribe to observable we only need to implement Observer interface described in the previous chapter.
+Or subscribe with one (onNext) or two(onNext and onError) or three(onNext, onError and onComplete) consumers.

 In some implementations of Reactive programming you can also unsubscribe after subscribing to observable.
 For this function, they're specialized interface observable, which have unsubscribe method.
 The result of calling unsubscribe can cascade of calling unsubscribe on chain of operators, which were applied to Observable.
 So, it can take time to stop emitting items.